mutantturkey/SelectiveGenomeAmplification/README.md

 This function does not try to be smart, so use it wisely.

-### Manually scoring specific mer combinations from file
+### Manually scoring specific mer combinations from list

 Users can manually score combinations of mers they choose using the score\_mers.py script.